Fredo-Ronan/P3L_Atma_Kitchen_App/README.md

 - Owner of the atma kitchen
 <br>

-> NOTE!
+> NOTE!<br>
 > This Atma Kitchen thing i'm not sure if there is any real company or something like that with exactly the same products and all the system created in this website
 > so this is in my opinion just for a sake of problem solving test on my university.

 <br>

 #### _This project actually not perfect yet, but most of the needs is done.
 Maybe there will be some bug fixing and adding feature again later on.
-So stay tune_
+So stay tune... :)_

 <hr>
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).